tux234/fleet/articles/deploy-fleet-on-aws-ecs.md

 Migrations in ECS can be achieved by running dedicated ECS tasks that run the `fleet prepare --no-prompt=true db` command.

-Alternatively you can bake the prepare command into the same task definition see [here for a discussion](https://github.com/fleetdm/fleet/pull/1761#discussion_r697599457), but this is not recommended for production environments.
+Alternatively you can bake the prepare command into the same task definition (see the [GitHub pull request discussion](https://github.com/fleetdm/fleet/pull/1761#discussion_r697599457)), but this is not recommended for production environments.

 <meta name="articleTitle" value="Deploy Fleet on AWS ECS">